yoyis3000/particles/tables/ripanga/README.md

 A table component with self-managed checkboxes, sticky head, sticky right panel, and horizontal scroll widget.

 # Change Log
+##### 2.1.0
+- Adding more exposed subscribable methods for table management -- checkAll, checkOne, resize, scroll standardized and namespaced to 'table'

 ##### 2.0.0
 - Throttle slider actions to improve performance